2020s in music: Trends and statistics

 Taylor Swift continued to dominate the global music industry in the 2020s, seeing unprecedented success.
-She released the million-selling albums folklore, evermore, Midnights, 1989 (Taylor's Version) and The Tortured Poets Department, and embarked on the highest-grossing concert tour of all time.
+She released the million-selling albums Folklore, Evermore, Midnights, 1989 (Taylor's Version), The Tortured Poets Department and The Life of a Showgirl, and embarked on the highest-grossing concert tour of all time.

 In 2020, LP records surpassed compact disc (CD) sales for the first time since 1986, LP records 28.7% ($619.6 million) with the rapid decline in CD sales by 23% ($483 million), with 62% ($1.1 billion) of revenue derived from physical music sales across the United States according to the Recording Industry Association of America (RIAA) 2020 Year-End Music Industry Revenue Report.

 The 2020s saw the continued impact of streaming on the record industry, a trend that began in the 2010s.
 Platforms like Spotify played a central role in shaping music trends, driving the success of both mainstream and emerging genres.
 Social media, particularly TikTok, further amplified music with viral trends, while popular genres like pop, hip-hop, R&B, rock music including pop punk and shoegaze, country, K-pop and indie music dominated the Billboard Hot 100 charts.
 At the same time, underground genres like hyperpop, plugg, jersey club, phonk and rage thrived in niche communities.

 Success of "Good 4 U" by Olivia Rodrigo (pictured left) and "Happier Than Ever" by Billie Eilish (right) indicated pop rock revival.